 The project received IDR906bn ($68.08m) of loan from a total of seven banks in June 2017.

 Construction of the Indonesian airport

-The airport's initial stage of development is being carried out in three phases.
-The ground-breaking ceremony was held in November 2015.
+The airport’s ground-breaking ceremony was held in November 2015.

-The third phase covers construction of the cargo building and support facilities by August 2017.
+The cargo building and support facilities were completed by August 2017.

 Contractors involved with Kertajati Airport project

-PT Adhi Karya won a contract worth IDR355bn ($26m) to build airport land infrastructure, including roads and parking facilities, as part of the first phase of the project, in June 2014.
+PT Adhi Karya won a IDR355bn ($26m) contract to build airport land infrastructure, including roads and parking facilities, as part of the first phase of the project in June 2014.